FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-6-15-wRN_vs_pRN.md

 **Dropout:** Dropout of 0.3 was used in the wide residual network. [[3](https://arxiv.org/abs/1605.07146)]

-**Hardware and software:** This reproduction was done using the Theano and Lasagne software frameworks for mathematical computation and neural networks. [[4](https://arxiv.org/abs/1605.02688)][[5](http://lasagne.readthedocs.io/en/latest/index.html)] A Nvidia GTX 980 GPU was used to train and evaluate the networks.
-Although the impact should be insignificant it is worth noting that the original papers were both done with the Torch software package and a GPU with the same underlying architecture but more memory, which allowed for larger batch sizes.
+**Hardware and software:** This reproduction was done using the Theano and Lasagne software frameworks for mathematical computation and neural networks.[[4](https://arxiv.org/abs/1605.02688)][[5](http://lasagne.readthedocs.io/en/latest/index.html)] A Nvidia GTX 980 GPU was used to train and evaluate the networks.
+Although the impact should be insignificant it is worth noting that the original papers were both done with the Torch software package and a GPU with the same underlying architecture but more memory.

 # Results